 However, there are also risks involved when trading REITs that you need to be aware of.
 Although the price of REITs generally rise with increasing interest rates, there is also the potential that they will be affected by times of uncertainty within the real estate market.
 For example, a national recession can cause the real estate sector to weaken in general.
 This means that the value of REITs and real estate stocks will decrease in a similar way.

 It is perhaps safer to open positions for both real estate stocks and real estate investment trusts, with the aim of building a more diversified portfolio.
-In turn, this will help to offset the risk of one investment that is performing poorly with another.
+In turn, this may help to offset the risk of one investment that is performing poorly with another.

 Experience our powerful online platform with pattern recognition scanner, price alerts and module linking.